FrailWords/website_hugo/content/posts/privacy_8_is_india_ready_for_data_protection_law.md

 whenever we visit a website or signup for a service or install a mobile app.
 But still, we haven't been able to move past this style of notice/consent because it provides a clear/actionable way to say that
 ```
-Someone agree to our data practices and here's their signature.
+Someone agreed to our data practices and here's their consent.
 We are not doing anything illegal.
 ```